 Reviewing & Accepting Summarize Terms

 In order for any user within a Workspace to use this feature, a Workspace Admin must review and approve Summarize terms.
+Read more about how to enable this feature here.

 Where to find Summarize: